EMF & ELF Health Risks: Get The Facts

 Researchers can get a snapshot of ELF exposures by having a person wear a device that records their exposure levels over hours or days.
 Or, researchers can measure the magnetic or electrical field strength in a person’s home or workplace settings.

 Other options include estimating exposure based on the wiring configuration of someone’s workplace/home or on its distance from power lines.
-But these methods result in exposure estimates that have a lot of uncertainty and that can produce biased estimates of total exposure.
+However, these methods result in exposure estimates that have a lot of uncertainty and that can produce biased estimates of total exposure.
 They typically do not account for a person’s ELF exposures while in other places, they don’t measure ELF exposures in every location that person has ever lived or worked over their lifetime.

 As a result, there are no good ways to accurately estimate someone’s long-term exposure, which is what matters most when looking for possible effects on cancer risk.